demotcsorg/demopythonapp/README.md

 To run locally, clone the repo and run `flask run`.

-The repo uses Python, flask and bootstrap CSS.
+The repo uses HTML, Python, flask and bootstrap CSS.

 You can find details on integrating this app with Azure [here]().